justinseger015-ctrl/myclaudeflowsetup/README.md

 ### Reporting Issues

-1. Check existing issues at [GitHub Issues](https://github.com/ChrisRoyse/myclaudeflowsetup/issues)
-2. Provide reproduction steps
-3. Include Claude Code version, OS, and error messages
-4. Attach relevant log files
+1. Tell Claude Code to fix it.

 ### Suggesting Improvements